Class registration - Section contents

 |Study period||Class registration opening time|

-Browse our step-by-step guides on how to plan your timetable and how to register into classes to create your personal timetable.
+Places can fill up quickly, so it's important to plan in advance and learn about the process before registration opens.
+Use our step-by-step guides on how to plan your timetable and how to register into classes to prepare for creating your timetable.

 When you log in to your personal timetable, you may find that you have automatically been placed into single sitting classes (classes with no repeats).
 You will be required to attend at these times.